skip to Main Content

 A CCO is a senior figure in the business.
 Usually, it works closely with other critical executive team members to develop, communicate, and implement sales strategies that will contribute to the Company’s objectives.

-The role of a chief customer officer varies from company to company but typically reports directly to the CEO.
+The role of a chief customer officer varies from Company to Company but typically reports directly to the CEO.
 This role includes responsibility for leading marketing functions such as strategy, research, innovation, measurement/analytics, design, and demand generation.

 In many organizations with 2+ layer leadership structures, this person may be able to lead some marketing activities.
 Still, they will not be anyone’s boss or have any direct reports within marketing.